 Before exploring the Citadel, you can step into the Prophet Süleyman-Nasiriye Mosque, also built by the Artukids in 1160.
 Within the mosque are no less than 27 tombs.
 They belong to Muslim soldiers who died while trying to overtake the city from the Byzantines in the 7th century.

-The basalt mosque also houses the tomb of Hz Süleyman himself, the man who led the military campaign.
+The basalt mosque also houses the tomb of Hz Süleyman, the man who led the military campaign.
 As this was so early on in Islamic history, many of those entombed here were companions of the Prophet Muhammad himself.

 Exploring the Citadel Area

 Entering the Citadel requires a ticket which, as of 2020, only costs 10 TL.
-That’s an incredible bargain considering all there is to see inside.
-The ticket gives you access to a few museums in addition to an ancient church.
+That’s an incredible bargain considering all there is to see inside, including a few museums and an ancient church.

 Another noteworthy landmark of the Citadel is the Amida Höyük mound.
 Amazingly, pottery fragments from as far back as the 6th millennium BC have been found here.